-- In 2013, students in South Dakota eligible for free/reduced-price lunch had an average mathematics scale score of 271.
-This was lower than that of students in South Dakota not eligible for this program (297). - In 2013, students in South Dakota who were eligible for free/reduced-price school lunch had an average score that was lower than that of students who were not eligible by 26 points.
-This performance gap was wider than that of 2003 (19 points). - Students in South Dakota eligible for free/reduced-price lunch had an average scale score (271) in 2013 that was not significantly different from that of students in the nation who were eligible (270). - In South Dakota, students eligible for free/reduced-price lunch had an average mathematics scale score in 2013 that was lower than that of eligible students in 2005, 2007, 2009, and 2011, but not significantly different from that of eligible students in 2003.
+- In 2015, students in South Dakota eligible for free/reduced-price lunch had an average mathematics scale score of 271.
+This was lower than that of students in South Dakota not eligible for this program (293). - In 2015, students in South Dakota who were eligible for free/reduced-price school lunch had an average score that was lower than that of students who were not eligible by 22 points.
+In 2003, the average score for students in South Dakota who were eligible for free/reduced-price school lunch was lower than the score of those not eligible by 19 points. - Students in South Dakota eligible for free/reduced-price lunch had an average scale score (271) in 2015 that was not significantly different from that of students in the nation who were eligible (268). - In South Dakota, students eligible for free/reduced-price lunch had an average mathematics scale score in 2015 that was lower than that of eligible students in 2005, 2009, and 2011, but not significantly different from that of eligible students in 2003, 2007, and 2013.